taosdata/grafanaplugin/dashboards/TDinsight.md

 - **Connections** - The connections number in current time.
 - **DNodes/MNodes/VGroups/VNodes**: Total and alive number for each kind of resources.
 - **DNodes/MNodes/VGroups/VNodes Alive Percent**: alive number / total number for each kind of resources, with alert rule enabled, by default it will be triggered when the resource is not 100% alive.
-- **Messuring Points Used**: Used measuring points for enterprise version with alert enabled.
+- **Measuring Points Used**: Used measuring points for enterprise version with alert enabled.
 - **Grants Expire Time**: Expire time for enterprise version with alert enabled.
 - **Error Rate**: The total error rate for the cluster with alert enabled.
 - **Variables**: generated by `show variables` command and displayed as Table view.